Time: 17:30 - 19:30

 Are there any other costs?
 Is there anything I need to bring?

-You will need a pen and paper or the digital equivalent.
+Please bring a pen and paper or the digital equivalent.

 When I've finished, what course can I do next?